 Do you have an aptitude for business, yet are fascinated by engineering?
 Sometimes choices have to be made—but this is not one of those times.
-Penn State Behrend’s unique B.S. in Interdisciplinary Business with Engineering Studies degree program allows you to combine your interest in both business and engineering in a way that creates multiple potential career pathways within technology and technical organizations.
+Penn State Behrend’s unique B.S. in Interdisciplinary Business with Engineering Studies' degree program allows you to combine your interest in both business and engineering in a way that creates multiple potential career pathways within technology and technical organizations.

+About half of the graduates enter industry in leadership development programs with half of them going into business leadership programs and the other half going into engineering leadership programs.
 IBE graduates have found early-career success in technical sales, new business development, technical support, brand management, production planning, purchasing, operations analysis and management, plant accounting, and project management.

 Why the Black School of Business at Penn State Behrend?